What is abiraterone?

 You will also take a steroid called prednisolone or prednisone, usually as a tablet twice a day with food.
 This lowers the risk of some side effects.

 If you've just been diagnosed with advanced prostate cancer, you will usually have another type of hormone therapy alongside abiraterone.
-For most men, this other hormone therapy will be a monthly or three-monthly injection.
+For most men, this other hormone therapy will be a monthly or every three to six months injection.